reedhodges/reedhodges.github.io/projects.markdown

 **Python project**

-- [J/psi production](J_psi_production_project.markdown).
-A work-in-progress project attempting to learn about the phase space of various J/psi production mechanisms using basic machine learning techniques.
+- [J/psi production](proj-1.markdown).
+A work-in-progress project attempting to learn about the phase space of various J/psi production mechanisms, demonstrating skills in the Python libraries numpy, pandas, and scikit-learn.

 <br />